I have a challenge for you: Wake up at 5 AM for the next 30 days.

 If you wake up at 5AM for 30 days straight and make progress toward your goals, you’ll have a much higher level of confidence.
 With more confidence, you’ll be able to make bigger decisions.

-Without confidence, you’ll hesitate to make decisions.
+Without confidence, you’ll hesitate making decisions.
 You’ll live in a state of indecision and apathy.
 Passivity.

 The more confident you become, the faster you make decisions.
 The less fear you have about decision-making.
 The more you’re willing to aggressively jump forward and figure things out.